THE RACE IS ON!

 Which city on Earth has the most wildlife and the most nature loving citizens?
 Help show the world how amazing the UK is for people and nature by joining an epic contest: to discover and record as much wildlife as possible over 4 days.

-Competing with 65 cities on five continents, three city regions across the UK need you to join in the race by sending in your wildlife sightings over 27-30 April 2018.
-Your observations count towards local, national and international efforts to learn about and protect your regions’ amazing wildlife.
+In 2018 65 cities on five continents, including three city regions across the UK, joined in the race by sending in their wildlife sightings.
+Observations counted towards local, national and international efforts to learn about and protect regions’ amazing wildlife.

 Bristol & Bath

-City Nature Challenge in the Bristol & Bath region is being led by the Natural History Consortium and a range of amazing local organisations and volunteers hosting individual activities.
+City Nature Challenge in the Bristol & Bath region was led by the Natural History Consortium and a range of amazing local organisations and volunteers hosting individual activities.

-City Nature Challenge London is being led by the Natural History Museum in partnership with the Royal Parks, University College London, and a host of amazing organisations that support nature in our city.
+City Nature Challenge London was led by the Natural History Museum in partnership with the Royal Parks, University College London, and a host of amazing organisations that support nature in our city.

-The Marine Biological Association and partners will be encouraging everyone to record wildlife from the Plymouth postcode area during the City Nature Challenge weekend, taking advantage of the city’s coastal position to add some marine and coastal species to their list.
+The Marine Biological Association and partners led the Plymouth postcode area during the City Nature Challenge weekend, taking advantage of the city’s coastal position to add some marine and coastal species to their list.

 Avon Wildlife Trust